arviz-devs/arviz/doc/source/user_guide/plotting_guide.md

 (common_var_names)=
 ### `var_names`

 Variables to be plotted, if None all variables are plotted.
 Prefix the variables by ~ when you want to exclude them from the plot.
-Vector-value stochastics are handled automatically.

-#### Examples
+Let's see the examples.

 Plot default autocorrelation